Ryan P. Haygood, Esq.

 Phone: 973-624-9400 ext.
 27

 Teresa Brown is the Administrative Director for the Institute.
 Before joining the Institute, Teresa worked for various major law firms, managing legal support services, training and information technology globally in the US, European and Asian offices.
 Teresa has extensive legal management experience; she introduced and implemented process innovation and best practices across multiple service departments, increasing efficiency, productivity, and profitability margins.
 Teresa is a Leadership Newark Fellow, Class of 2016.
-Teresa received a degree in Business Management and Economics from SUNY – Empire State College and she has received Certificates in Business Analysis and Project Management.
+Teresa holds an AS in Business Management & Economics from SUNY Empire State College and a BA in Business Administration & Management (Concentration in Organization Leadership) from Pillar College.
+She also has certificates in Business Analysis and Project Management.

 Chief Operating Officer